saulcova3/saulcova3/README.md

 ## Working experience ⚙

-Rignt now i'm working at an STEM educational start-up as a product/operations assistant intern.
+Right now i'm working at an STEM educational start-up as a product/operations assistant intern.
 I'm gaining experience at data processing and management.

 Daily i :
   * Move data from one database to another 🔄